Sealed PoE

 A sealed PoE anchors a timestamped commitment to a plaintext while keeping that plaintext readable only by a chosen audience.
 The on-chain record carries the plaintext hash — the proof of timing, exactly as for any other record — plus an encryption envelope (enc) holding the material needed to recover the content-encryption key.
 The ciphertext itself never touches the chain; it lives at a content-addressed URI (ar:// or ipfs://).
 Nothing on the chain reveals the plaintext, and nothing reveals who the recipients are.

-This page specifies the enc envelope: its two mutually-exclusive key-delivery paths, the per-recipient key slots, the slot-set MAC, the content AEAD pass, and the trial-decryption a recipient performs to discover and open a message addressed to it.
+This page specifies the enc envelope: its two mutually-exclusive key-delivery paths, the per-recipient key slots, the slot-set MAC, the segmented content STREAM, and the trial-decryption a recipient performs to discover and open a message addressed to it.
 The recipient keys themselves — the seed-derived X25519 and X-Wing keypairs — are defined on Keys; this page consumes them.
-The enc map's place in the record map, and the chunked transport of oversized slot fields, are defined on The record.
+The enc map's place in the record map, and the whole-body transport that carries it on chain, are defined on The record.

 Not HPKE